oracle-terraform-modules/terraform-oci-oke/docs/instructions.md

    - Setting node_pools = "2" and node_pool_quantity_per_subnet = "2" and nodepool_topology = "2" will create a cluster of 8 worker nodes.
 Similarly, corresponding values of 3, 2, 2 will create a cluster of 12 worker nodes.

    - Review [Node pool topology][topology] to understand how these 3 parameters impact your deployment.

+   - node_topology parameter applies only to 3-AD regions.

 ### Kubeconfig
 kubeconfig is downloaded locally and stored in generated/kubeconfig.
 To interact with your cluster: